wandb/wandb/CONTRIBUTING.md

 # Contributing to `wandb`

 We at Weights & Biases ❤️ open source and welcome contributions from the community!
-This guide discusses the development workflow and the internals of the `wandb` client library.
+This guide discusses the development workflow and the internals of the `wandb` library.

 ### Table of Contents